Chibibyte/Hitama/README.md

 #### Access

-Regarding a task the users a separated into owner, group, user and other.
+Regarding a task the users are separated into owner, group, user and other.

 **Owner:** Owns the task.
 Full access.
 **Group:** Member of a tasks group.
 Can read the task and create subtasks.